YaleDHLab/dhlab-site/_projects/athena.md

 ### Goals &amp; Methods

 ATHENA presents a parameter-free, automatic method to perform text height estimation.
 Given the image of a manuscript page, a multi-scale representation is first produced.
 Then, for each sub-image at each level, a robust, frequency-based descriptor is computed.
-Finally, a voting procedure finds the predominant spatial frequency in the document page, whose period is the value of the text height.
+Finally, a voting procedure finds the predominant spatial frequency in the document page, whos period is the value of the text height.
 It proves to be an efficient and reliable technique in the case of very noisy and damaged old handwritten manuscripts.
 The major contributions of the proposed approach include the following:

 **Frequency-based descriptor.** A new local image descriptor based on a frequency analysis of the y-axis projected profile of the normalized image autocorrelation function.

 **Multi-scale framework.** A multi-level approach with a voting procedure to exploit spatial consistency between frequency-based image descriptors at different scale levels.

 **Evaluation.** To assess this method, an extensive evaluation of the proposed algorithm is presented and then applied to a huge heterogeneous corpus content.